mikko-apo/ki-frame/README.md

     * two-way mapping, from init value to input string, from input string to state
     * simplify domEvent with domInput
         * default event and mapper based on input type
+    * auto disable for fields when submit is being processed
     * improved validation API
         * prevent submit if validations are failing
         * async validators